ShayHill/article_install_vim_in_windows/README.md

 # Install Lazygit

 This step is optional, but [Lazygit](https://github.com/jesseduffield/lazygit/) is fun and cool and useful.
-Like all Git interfaces, it's got [issues](https://github.com/jesseduffield/lazygit/issues)—as I write this, 666 open issues—but don't let the open issues put you off.
-As I said (and if you'll excuse a little fun with the coincidence), it's *the nature of the beast*—which may be a big part of the reason you're installing Vim in the first place (fewer interfaces).
+Like all Git interfaces, it's got [issues](https://github.com/jesseduffield/lazygit/issues)&mdash;as I write this, 666 open issues&mdash;but don't let the open issues put you off.
+As I said (and if you'll excuse a little fun with the coincidence), it's *the nature of the beast*&mdash;which may be a big part of the reason you're installing Vim in the first place (fewer interfaces).

 ```powershell
 winget install JesseDuffield.lazygit --source winget